 Transcript of Mike O’Hagan’s Interview with Wayne Bucklar

 Wayne Bucklar: My guest today is Mike O’Hagan who joins me from Mike’s Business Tours.
 Now for those of you who might be familiar with the name but can’t quite put the business into it.
 Mike is the founder of Mike’s MiniMovers, famous with a lot of us in Australia for having packed up and shifted us across the suburbs when we moved house and has been a serial entrepreneur now for many years.
-Mike, welcome to the program.
+Welcome to the program.

 Mike O’Hagan: Thank you, great to be here.
 And it’s say, it’s just plain MiniMovers as well, I have ten other businesses today.
 Semi-retired I am, as you would be.